Best Dry Fruits for Breastfeeding Moms

 These days, most babies are breastfed, and mothers are well aware of its importance for themselves and their infants.

-Breast milk is considered Ambrosia or Amrut in Hindi, providing nourishment and immunity to the newborn.
+Breastfeeding is considered Ambrosia or Amrut in Hindi, providing nourishment and immunity to the newborn.

 For nursing mothers, dry fruits are an outstanding natural and vegan source of nutrition.

 A breastfeeding mother is also called a Nursing mother.
+Dry fruits to increase breast milk is the best diet for nursing moms.

 What is Breast milk or mother's milk?